SargeyWargey/Homoothya/Story/Drafts/Chapter_17.md

 My father moved to the next family group, passing the word.
 Stay inside.
 Stay quiet.
 Don't show ourselves.

 I looked toward the cave entrance.
-In the growing daylight I could see more of the canyon—the far wall catching the first sun, the shadows still deep in the canyon bottom.
+In the growing daylight, I could see more of the canyon—the far wall catching the first sun, the shadows still deep in the canyon bottom.
 Somewhere up there, on the mesa above us, soldiers were moving.
 Searching.

 Maybe for us.
 Maybe just sweeping the country.